 Element’s Hydrogen Embrittlement (HE) testing determines the performance of materials in a corrosive environment under the influence of the tensile stress by evaluating the material’s ductility as a result of hydrogen absorption.
-The tests may be carried out according to ASTM F519 standard for many industries including Oil & Gas, Aerospace and Automotive.
+The tests may be carried out according to ASTM F519 standard for many industries including Energy, Aerospace and Automotive.

 Hydrogen embrittlement occurs when metals are subjected to hydrogen uptake during plating processes or as a result of corrosion in the service environment.
 This causes the metal to lose ductility and toughness and become brittle, resulting in premature failure under static loads.

 There are two types of Hydrogen Embrittlement (HE): Internal HE, which occurs when the hydrogen enters metal during forming, coating, plating, cleaning, and finishing operations; and Environmental HE, resulting from hydrogen being absorbed from the environment.

 Element performs HE testing for coating and plating processes that can cause hydrogen embrittlement in steels, and on the metals in simulated service environments.
 Our deep knowledge of corrosion testing and years of experience means that we know the challenges of assessing hydrogen-related damage in many industries.

 Element performs mechanical hydrogen embrittlement testing according to ASTM F519.
 The test specification outlines the use of Sustained Load Testing (SLT) to measure the possibility of hydrogen embrittlement in steel materials by applying uniaxial tension for up to 200 hours.